Azure/batch-shipyard/recipes/README.md

 [PyTorch](https://pytorch.org) for use on Azure Batch compute nodes.

 #### [PyTorch-GPU](./PyTorch-GPU)
-This Torch-GPU recipe contains information on how to containerize [PyTorch](https://pytorch.org) on GPUs for use with N-series Azure VMs.
+This PyTorch-GPU recipe contains information on how to containerize [PyTorch](https://pytorch.org) on GPUs for use with N-series Azure VMs.

 #### [TensorFlow-CPU](./TensorFlow-CPU)